-Below is the code which will be used for Blackboard grade book for point deductions.
-More than one point may be deducted per category:
+Below is the code which will be used for Blackboard grade book for point deductions:

-1 = Text author (Jones, 2013) not cited, not cited frequently enough, or cited incorrectly.
+- 1 = Text author (Warren, 2011) not cited, not cited enough, or cited incorrectly.
 You must use author's last name, year published, and page # for each comment taken directly or paraphrased from the book.
-Example: (Jones, 2013, p.
-123).

-- 2 = Outside research-quality or quantity.
-Not cited sufficiently (not enough outside research cited, not scholarly/reliable source), or cited incorrectly-Not per APA. - 3 = Format of typing question exactly as given in bold, then answer beneath it in regular type, then the next question in bold, etc. - 4 = Too brief Needs to be expanded - 5 = Did not make at least substantive, unique classmate comment to others' primary posts. - 6 = Did not make individual, unique replies to each classmate who commented on your primary post or did not make a substantive reply to each. - 7 = Answer was wrong or did not fully answer the question. - 8 = Did not follow directions
+Example: (Hill, 2007, p.
+123). - 2 = Outside research-quality or quantity.
+Not cited sufficiently (not enough outside research cited, not scholarly/reliable source), or cited incorrectly. - 3 = Format of typing question exactly as given in bold, then answer beneath it in regular type, then the next question in bold, etc. - 4 = Too brief Needs to be expanded - 5 = Did not make a minimum of one substantive, unique classmate comment to others' primary posts. - 6 = Did not make individual, unique replies to each classmate who commented on your primary post or did not make a substantive reply to each. - 7 = Answer was wrong or did not fully answer the question. - 8 = Did not follow directions

 These number codes will be used in the Blackboard grade book.
 Any other point deductions will be spelled out specifically.
-Multiple points may be deducted for each category.